arnegroskurth/Redfish/README.md

 - Implement casteling, en-passent pawn-captures and 50-moves-rule
 - Implement pawn replacement
-- Validate pawn movements in general
+- Validate pawn movements as there seem to be some bugs
-- Parallize search algorithm
+- Parallelize search algorithm (OpenMP/MPI/OpenCL)
-- Implement engine as template with configurable features and add performance tests

 ## License ##